rchain/architecture-docs/contracts/namespaces.rst

     Figure - Namespaces as Isolated Transactional Environments

 Still, in this representation, the fact remains that resources are visible to processes/contracts which know the name of a channel and satisfy a pattern match.
-After partitioning the structure of transactional environments, how do we further refine what type of contract can interact with a resource if it belongs to the same namespace? - and the extent to which it may do so?
+After partitioning the address space into a multiplex of isolated transactional environments, how do we further refine the type of process/contract that can interact with a resource in a similar environment? -- under what conditions, and to what extent, may it do so?
 For that we turn to definitions.

 Namespace Definitions
 =======================================================